metroid2010/lemstand/README.md

 ##What will come?

 There are plenty of things missing, but it's mainly cosmetic stuff.
-I was planning to add a cool icon to the app, animate the screens a bit, and I feel adventurous, design some fancy graphics (8-bits looking, of course).
+I was planning to add a cool icon to the app, animate the screens a bit, and if I feel adventurous, design some fancy graphics (8-bits style, of course).

 ##Additional notes